jpverkamp/blog/content/reviews/books/Various/Fables Universe/Fables/8 - Fables, Vol. 8 Wolves.md

 ![Fables-8-1-Russian](/embeds/books/attachments/fables-8-1-russian.jpg)

-They did the same with Arabic back in {{< goodreads book="Fables, Vol. 7: Arabian Nights" >}}, but it was a bit less obvious.
+They did the same with Arabic back in [[Fables, Vol. 7: Arabian Nights (and Days)]](), but it was a bit less obvious.
 A fun way to do it.

 Spoilers: